 - Pupils are given feedback on their behaviour, work ethic and attitude at the end of each lesson.

 - Pupils work towards both short term and long term rewards.

 - Pupils start with no points and earn points throughout the lesson for positive and appropriate behaviour.

-- Trips to Theme Parks
+- Trips to the Zoo